uncleurdnot/Practice/Compiler/README.md

 | 12            | 1011        |  ARY `X`                         | Creates an array (Vector) with the arbitrary name `X`           |
 | 13            | 1110        |  LOOK `X` (`REG`)                        | Looks in Array X for the value in a register.<br>No input - Searches for the AC<br>Returns index on success, -1 on failure|
 | 14            | 1101        | ADDARY REG `X` EndFragment | Adds the value stored in a register to the Array X            |

-Comments can be made with the following format:

-// `Comment text` ./

-Please note that a space must be included between the text and the `./` symbol.